-If you're uncomfortable with the idea of leaving around old voice recordings, there's a way to clear the data on your Alexa devices if you're so inclined.
-Before you start deleting, though, remember that you're essentially wiping the AI's specialized memory, as it's retaining this information to better serve you.
+If you're uncomfortable with the idea of leaving around old voice recordings, there's an old-school way to clear the data on your Alexa devices, though it involves a bit of tapping.
+Before you start deleting, remember that you're essentially wiping the AI's specialized memory, as it's retaining this information to better serve you.

 Still, here's how to clear your Alexa history and delete recordings.

-1. Open the Alexa app on your smartphone and tap the menu button to open the sidebar.
+1: Open the Alexa app on your smartphone and tap the More button in the lower right-hand corner.

-3. Select History.
-Here you can see audio recordings retained by your device.
-4. Select a recording.
+4: Select Review Voice History.
+Here you can enable and disable voice commands for deleting voice recordings, and see audio recordings retained by your device.

 5: Select the dropdown that says "Displaying: Today, All devices and profiles."
 From here, you can choose which recordings you want to review based on the date (Today, Yesterday, Last 7 Days, Last 30 Days, All History, or Custom) as well as the device that recorded your voice, or the user profile.